B.A.R.F Diet for Dogs (Biologically Appropriate Raw Food)

 The research showed that dogs fed raw food who continued to eat raw food had the lowest homocysteine levels, while dogs who ate dry food and continued eating dry food had the highest levels of homocysteine, 10 times more than the raw fed group.
 Similarly, the dogs raised on raw food and switched to kibble had a fivefold increase in levels of the disease marker in the body at the completion of the study.

 How to Get Your Dog Started on Raw

 Now that you’re well-informed about the advantages of feeding raw, it’s time to get started!
 Here are some steps to transition your dog to the B.A.R.F. diet:

 If your dog is new to raw food, transition slowly.
 The complete transition can often be accomplished within a week; however, the key is to go slowly, as you would with any dietary change.
 Puppies can generally transition over the course of a few days, as they typically have healthier digestive systems than older dogs.
 The older the dog, the longer you should take to transition to the new raw diet.

-To start, we recommend fasting your dog for a half day to a full day prior to the first meal to insure a good appetite, and then feed a little bit to see how he or she handles the fresh food.
+To start, we recommend fasting your dog for a half day to a full day prior to the first meal to ensure a good appetite, and then feed a little bit to see how he or she handles the fresh food.
 If all is well, continue replacing a little bit of the original diet with the new raw diet.

 Monitor your pet.
 If your pet experiences loose stools, wait until the stool is firm to continue the transition.

 You want your pet to enjoy their meals as much as you do, right?
 Don’t worry—Raw Bistro's B.A.R.F.-friendly products are made from recipes designed to both fuel and delight your dog.